A penalized simulated maximum likelihood approach in parameter estimation for stochastic differential equations: Simulation studies

 \section{Simulation studies}

 Here, we compare the performances of the MBB sampler, the regularized sampler with $\rho=0.1$, and our PSML with the modified MBB class \eqref{auxiliary_importance} and the regularized class \eqref{regularized_sampler} on simulated datasets for three different models.
-We refer to PSML with the modified MBB class \eqref{auxiliary_importance} as PSML-MBB and refer tp PSML with the regularized class \eqref{regularized_sampler} as PSML-Reg.
+We refer to PSML with the modified MBB class \eqref{auxiliary_importance} as PSML-MBB and refer to PSML with the regularized class \eqref{regularized_sampler} as PSML-Reg.
 For all the optimization algorithms in this paper, we use an implementation of the Nelder-Mead algorithm for derivative-free optimization \citep{dfoptim2011} in R \citep{Rcitation} on an Intel Xeon W3565 3.2 GHz with CentOS 6 computer.
-An important feature of this optimization algorithm is that it can solve non-smooth optimization problems.
+The iterations for optimization of Step 2 of Algorithm 1 will stop when the absolute difference in function values between successive iterations is below $10^{-6}$, which is the default value in the R dfoptim package.
+We also use the default value for the maximum number of objective function evaluations allowed, which is 1500 for all three models below.
+The initial values for the parameters are chosen arbitrarily (we tried different initial values and obtained similar results).
 No parallel algorithm is involved in all the reported computation times.
 The time to compute the confidence intervals is not included.
-The initial values for the parameters are chosen arbitrarily.
-The iterations for optimization of Step 2 of Algorithm 1 will stop when the absolute difference in function values between successive iterations is below $10^{-6}$, which is the default value in the R dfoptim package.
-We also used the default value for the maximum number of objective function evaluations allowed, which is 1500 for all three models below.